Philzen/WebView-MultiTouch-Polyfill/README.md

         WebClient wmp = new WebClient(webview)

-To see the command in full context refer to src/com/changeit/wmpolyfill/MainActivity.java

 ### Enabling Multitouch for Phonegap 1.9+ (Cordova) projects

 As above, but instead of `WebClient` use `CordovaWebClient`:

 		CordovaWebClient wmp = new CordovaWebClient(this, appView);

 ### Enabling Multitouch for Phonegap <1.9 projects <small>(tested with 1.8.1)</small